ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 import { SPE } from "./vendor/SPE.js";
 ```
 ### Static Assets
 Thanks to the included loaders we are now able to parse nearly any type of static resource and add it to the dependency graph.
-Below audio, images and a 3D model are parsed via fileLoader so we are able to import the static resource in the same way as any other ES2015 module.
+Below audio, images and a 3D model are parsed via fileLoader so we are able to import static resources in the same way as any other ES2015 module.
 ```
 import fireSfx from "../static/audio/fire_compressed.mp3";
 import modelTexture from "../static/images/grass-texture.jpg";